LEAGUE7QC/LEAGUE7QC.github.io/docs/gameplay_guidelines.md

 - Violations will be investigated and penalized by Staff

 ### 5.3 Substitutions and Technical Issues

-#### 5.3.1 In-Game Substitutions
-- No substitutions are allowed during a match unless a player disconnects.
+- No substitutions are allowed during a match except in cases of technical issues.

-#### 5.3.2 Disconnections and Technical Issues
-- If a player disconnects or claims to have technical issues, the game will continue from the most recent goals' score and time with the substitute player.
+- If a player disconnects or experiences technical issues, the team captain must immediately notify the Staff.
-- Teams must have at least one substitute player available for each match to address potential disconnections.
-- The disconnected player may not rejoin the match once a substitution has been made.

-#### 5.3.3 Implementation of Substitutions
-- When a disconnection occurs, the team captain must immediately notify the Staff.
+- When a technical issue occurs, the following procedure will be followed (if the game allows):
-- The game will be paused at the next appropriate moment (e.g., when the quaffle is out of play).
+  1. The game will be paused at the next appropriate moment by Staff (e.g., when a quaffle is scored or a snitch catch occurs).
+  2. The team has two options:
+     a) Wait for the disconnected player to rejoin:
+        - The disconnected player must rejoin within 5 minutes of the pause.
+        - If successful, the game continues with the original player.
+     b) Substitute the player:
-- The substitute player must join the game within 2 minutes of the pause.
+        - A substitute player must join the game within 5 minutes of the pause.
+        - Once a substitution is made, the original player may not rejoin the match.
+  3. If neither option is successful within the 5-minute window:
+     - The team must continue with fewer players, or
+     - The team may use bots to replace the disconnected player(s), if available.
-- If no substitute is available, the team must continue with bots.
+- If the game does not allow for pausing or substitutions, the team must continue with fewer players or with bots, as applicable.

 ## 6. Forfeits and Penalties